ethannchoi/website/README.md

-## Who is Cooper Teare?
+# Who is Cooper Teare?

-Cooper Teare is a former University of Oregon Duck and is currently racing professional as a distance runner for Nike.
+Cooper Teare is a former University of Oregon Duck and is currently racing professionally as a distance runner for Nike.

-# Collegiate Accomplishments
+## Collegiate Accomplishments

 As a Duck, Cooper Teare won two NCAA titles:
 - Outdoor 5000 meters - 13:12.27 (2021)